ShinuMathew/allan-ml-model-brain.js/readme.md

+# Allan
-# Allan, an ML algorithm to detect system errors and group them
+    A demo on ML algorithm to detect system errors and group them